ghga-de/ghga-metadata-schema/docs/schema_markdown/SampleFile_sample.md

 # Slot: sample

-The Sample that is associated with this SampleFile.
+The Sample that is associated with this Sample File.

 URI: [GHGA:SampleFile_sample](https://w3id.org/GHGA/SampleFile_sample)